fim16418/Grid/README.md

 ### Benchmark_su3.cpp
 This file is a modified version of the Benchmark_su3.cc file from the Grid repository.
 Command line arguments where added to make it more comfortable to use (e.g. with bash scripts).

+### loop.sh
+In order to run the benchmarks for various lattice sizes and other parameters, this bash script can be modified and executed.